steelThread/connect-jsonp/README.md

 ## TODOs

-See issues that begin with 'TODO:'
+See <a href="http://github.com/steelThread/connect-jsonp/issues">issues</a> that begin with 'TODO:'

 ## License